GlobalGovernanceFrameworks/Stuga/docs/UI_SPECIFICATION.md

 ✅ 70-year-old can post a resource in <3 taps
 ✅ Works on 5-year-old phone with cracked screen
 ✅ Clear offline status at all times
-✅ No confusion about Hearts value (SEK vs. Hearts)
+✅ No confusion about Hearts value (not SEK)
-✅ Passes government accessibility audit
+✅ Passes WCAG 2.1 AA accessibility audit
 ✅ <5% user error rate in pilot
 ✅ Battery lasts 72+ hours with active use
+✅ Migration from Firebase → CivicBase seamless for users

 ---

 **END OF UI SPECIFICATION**

-*Designed for crisis, optimized for offline, accessible for all ages.
-Every screen must answer: "Does this help neighbors coordinate when the internet is down?"*
+*Designed for crisis, optimized for offline (MVP: good enough, Production: excellent), accessible for all ages.
+Every screen answers: "Does this help neighbors coordinate when internet is down?"*

-*Next steps: Interactive prototypes (Figma), user testing with Väsby pilot group, iOS/Android implementation.*
+*UI stays 90%+ identical between Firebase MVP and CivicBase Production - only backend changes.
+Users see gradual improvements, not disruptive switches.*

+*AI-assisted development (Claude generates React Native components) enables fast iteration and 10-week timeline to pilot.*